Skip to main content

 The compiler cannot catch this bug during compilation because the called procedure has an implicit interface: it is an external element defined in another source file.

 A simple solution is to encapsulate the procedure within a module.
-This informs the compiler about the exact location where the called subroutine is defined, enabling it to verify the provided arguments against the actual dummy arguments.
+This makes an explicit interface available to callers through use association mechanisms, allowing the compiler to verify the provided arguments against the actual dummy arguments.

 Moving the factorial subroutine to a module is as simple as: